sync4j/sync4j/README.md

 </dependency>
 ```

-If you need to use a provider other than local, you should add the corresponding dependency.
+If you need to use a provider other than local or memory, you should add the corresponding dependency.

 ## Usage